sola-st/CodeMapper/web/resources/README.md

 # Usage of the Annotation tool
-### Annotation tool can be run at local:
+### Annotation tool can be run locally or by using Flask framework:
-AnythingTracker/web/resources/templates/index.html
+- Local: web/resources/templates/index.html
+- Flask: web/resources/app.py

 ### The main page (index.html) includes 4 big areas:
 - Title area